maphew/zadam-trilium-wiki/Search.md

 ### Escaping special characters

-Symbols or values sometimes have special meaning which might be not what you intend.
+Symbols or values sometimes have special meaning, which might be not what you intend.
 This can be fixed by either enclosing the strings containing special characters into quotes or escaping individual characters with backslash:

 `"note.txt"` - "note." is normally stop-prefix, but here it will be used for fulltext search

-`\#hash` - `#` is normally stop-character, but here it's escaped with backslash so it's again used for fulltext
+`\#hash` - `#` is normally stop-character, but here it's escaped with backslash, so it's again used for fulltext

 `#myLabel = 'Say "Hello World"'`